protrolium/string-trio-i/README.md

-# String Trio I
+### String Trio I | Into The Magnificient Sea, I Dispose Of Thee

-### Into The Magnificient Sea, I Dispose Of Thee
+*String Trio I : Into The Magnificient Sea, I Dispose Of Thee* (2014)
-2014

 Instrumentation: Violin, Viola Cello<br>
 Duration: 11 minutes